ryanhulke/Chess-AI/readme.md

 ```bash
 python train.py
 ```

-### Training Configuration Variables
-This section describes the configuration variables used in the training script which are found in at the beginning of the `train.py` script.

 #### Initialization and Resumption Settings
 - `init_from` (str): Determines whether to start training from scratch or resume from a saved model.